 - We are going to create a convenient script to start the server.
-Type nano minecraft.sh and write the following six lines of code:
+Type nano minecraft.sh and write the following four lines of code:

 It is really important to type the script (or copy and paste it) accurately.
 You can also grab the minecraft.sh file from GitHub if you prefer.

 The if clause helps to make sure that only one instance runs at any one time (it is not perfect, but should be good enough).
-The while clause helps to make sure that the server restarts if it crashes unexpectedly.
-(This should not be necessary, in theory, but Minecraft servers do crash in practice.)
 Some people have trouble copying and pasting the content of the minecraft.sh file.
 As a sanity test, type wc -l minecraft.sh.
-The shell should return 6 minecraft.sh indicating that the script has 6 lines, if you do not see the number 6, do not continue!
+The shell should return 4 minecraft.sh indicating that the script has 4 lines, if you do not see the number 4, do not continue!
 We also want to check the syntax of the script, so type bash -n minecraft.sh: this command should return immediately without any error.
-Now that we have verified that the script has six lines and has a valid syntax, let us make the script executable: chmod +x minecraft.sh.
+Now that we have verified that the script has four lines and has a valid syntax, let us make the script executable: chmod +x minecraft.sh.

 You did remember that I am assuming that you have a file called spigot-1.9.jar, right?
 If your file name differs, please adapt the script accordingly.
 Please read the script again, make sure that everything is ok.